mlabs-haskell/plutip/README.md

 The following GHC flags must be used in order for Plutip to run: `-threaded -rtsopts`.

-**Note:**⚠️ Current version launches local network in `Vasil`.
+**NOTE:** This branch launches local network in `Vasil`.
-It was tested with node `1.35.4` (this node version used in Nix environment as well).
+It was tested with node `1.35.4` (this node version is used in the Nix environment as well).
-Please use appropriate node version when setting up own binaries in `PATH`.
+Please use an appropriate node version when setting up own binaries in `PATH`.

 ## Quick start